Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 \begin{proof}

 We assume $|u-v|=r$ for otherwise we can wait until the simple random walk comes closer to $u$.
 The idea for the proof is the following.
-If the loop erased walk comes within distance $4^{-k}r$ to $u$, then after the \emph{last} time the simple walk was within distance $4^{-k}r$ to $u$, it crossed $k$ annuli without performing a full turn.
+If the loop erased walk comes within distance $4^{-k}r$ to $u$, then after the \emph{last} time the random walk was within distance $4^{-k}r$ to $u$, it crossed $k$ annuli without performing a full turn.
 The probability of this event is exponentially small in $k$ via \cref{lem:full_turn_conditioned}.
+Some care is needed since the above time is obviously not a stopping time.

 Now we write the details.
-Let $i_{\max}(\delta) = \lfloor \log_4(C\delta_0r/\delta) \rfloor$.
+Let $i_{\max}(\delta) = \lfloor \log_4(c\delta_0r/\delta) \rfloor$.
 Let $\{C_i\}_{0\le i \le i_{\max} } $ denote the circle of radius $4^{-i}r$ around $u$ and define $C_{-1} = \partial D$.
 We inductively define a sequence of times $\{\tau_k\}_{k \ge 0}$ as follows.
 We have $\tau_0=0$.
 Having defined $\tau_k$ to be a time when the random walk crosses (or hits) some circle $C_{i(k)}$, we define $\tau_{k+1}$ to be the smallest time when leaving the annulus defined by $C_{i(k)-1}$ and $C_{i(k)+1}$, and define $i(k+1)$ to be the index of the circle by which the random walk leaves the annulus.
 If $i (k) = i_{\max}$, we define $\tau_{k+1}$ to be smallest time after $\tau_k$ when the walk leaves the ball defined by $C_{i_{\max} -1}$.
 We stop if we leave $ D$ and let $N$ be the largest index of $\tau$ after which we stop.